bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/card.md

 `<b-card>` has no fixed width to start, so they'll naturally fill the full width of its parent element.
 This is easily customized via styles or standard Bootstrap v4 sizing classes.

-Change the default `div` root tag to any other HTML element by specifying via the `tag` prop
+Change the default `div` root tag to any other HTML element by specifying via the `tag` prop.

 <HighlightCard>
   <b-card